Making the Most of College Visits

 Sign up for a Campus Tour

-As a former campus tour guide, I may be a little biased, but I really think tours are the best way to see a campus.
-Tours are typically student-led and will give you a broad overview of the school.
+Admission tours are the best way to see a campus.
+Typically student-led, a tour will give you a broad overview of the school.
 During the tour, you’ll learn about admissions and hear about the school’s traditions, culture and personality.
+Sign up on the school's admissions page well in advance - tours are free!
+They are best done during the week to observe students in classroom settings.

-Reservations for tours should be made in advance by visiting the college's admissions website.
 If the tours are full, ask if the campus offers Q&A sessions, has a visitor’s center where you can drop in, or provides a self-guided tour.
+Please let us know if you have a tour scheduled as we can reach out to our admissions rep at that university as well.

 Talk with Students